jwcook23/mssql_dataframe/README.md

 ## See Also

 A similiar project is [pangres](https://github.com/ThibTrip/pangres), but doesn't include SQL Server / Transact-SQL.
 The primary motivation for creating a new project is differences in Transact-SQL syntax, specifically MERGE in T-SQL vs UPSERT in other SQL flavors.

+## Future Plans

+1. merge with the open to retain deleted records in another table
+2. support for decimal and numeric SQL types